 The addition

-has the advantage that the data type of the anonymous data object is constructed in a suitable way and, more specifically, this construction works for dynamic tokens too. -
+NEWworks in a similar way to creating an anonymous data object with the instance operatorNEWdirectly in front of the ABAP SQL statement and using the dereferenced reference variable as a target area.
+The additionNEWhas the advantage that the data type of the anonymous data object is constructed in a suitable way and, more specifically, this construction works for dynamic tokens too. -

 If the addition

-is used, the syntax check is made in strict mode from Release 7.54.
+NEWis used, the syntax check is made in strict mode from Release 7.54.

 Example

-Uses a generically typed and a fully typed data reference variable after NEW
+Uses a generically typed and a fully typed data reference variable after NEW.

 The anonymous data objects created here both have the same type and the same content.
 The third